ttskch/WordPress.Skeleton/README.md

 If you want to hide `/wp/` from URL you should set DocumentRoot to `/path/to/project/wp/`.

-Now you can create your own theme in `/wp-content/themes/` and install some plugins into `/wp-content/plugins/`.
+Now you can create your own theme in `/wp-content/themes/` and install some plugins into `/wp/wp-content/plugins/` via composer (as described in the next chapter).
-And your git repository doesn't manage `/wp/` and `/wp-content/plugins/` so **you can focus only your own source codes** in `/wp-content/themes`.
+And your git repository doesn't manage `/wp/` so **you can focus only your own source codes** in `/wp-content/themes`.

-Of course you can install plugins (or themes) via composer as described in the next chapter.

 ## Installing plugins via composer